robmanganelly/ngx-translate-toolkit/docs/index.md

    - the root key is the project name (e.g. `my-app` or `my-lib`)
    - under the root key, you have one key for the type of the structure, example `components`, `services`, `directives`, `pipes`, etc.
    - under each type key, you have a key for each component or service, etc. that needs translations.
    - inside the individual component we encourage to have a flat structure, to make it easier for people to find the keys they need. for that case, we recommend using camelCase to compose the keys.
-(There are some exceptions, where you have dynamic keys that make more sense nested, see usage example)
+(There are some exceptions, where you have dynamic keys that make more sense nested, see examples in [Usage](usage.html) section)

    ```json
    {